 Bridge Club is an exciting time for kids during their elementary school years.
 They will develop a sense of their belonging, while learning new skills and building their confidence.
 Together we have fun and make great memories along the way!

-Bridge Club is one of the many Afterschool Programs offered to children at The Calgary Bridge Foundation for Youth.
-Bridge Club is hosted in select schools across Calgary.
+Bridge Club is one of the many Afterschool Programs offered to children at The Calgary Bridge Foundation for Youth, including NxtGen Junior High, and Bridge Club is hosted in select schools across Calgary.
 If you are interested in registering your child for this exciting program please contact us at email@example.com.

 This article was written by Afterschool Program Coordinator, Jenai Lieu.